nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 ## Quick start
 If you feel InternBuddy is the solution to your problem and you're interested in using it, try it out now!
 If this is your first time using InternBuddy, you can get started right away by following the steps below.
 1. Ensure you have Java `11` or above installed in your Computer.
-   * If you don't have it installed, you can follow [Orcale's JDK installation guide](https://docs.oracle.com/en/java/javase/11/install/installation-guide.pdf) for your operating system.
+   * If you don't have it installed, you can follow [Oracle's JDK installation guide](https://docs.oracle.com/en/java/javase/11/install/installation-guide.pdf) for your operating system.
    * Please make sure that you select Java `11` as your default Java version.
    * If you are not sure which version of Java that you currently have, you can follow [Java Manual](https://www.java.com/en/download/help/version_manual.html)